Ellexium/EllexiumModManager/README.md

-# How to Install?

-Copy the EllexiumModManager folder and the EllexiumModManagerInput.zip file from the EllexiumModManager zip provided and put it in your Mods folder.

-This means that the mod folder will now contain 2 or more folders:

-- repo

-- unpacked mods if you have any

-- EllexiumModManager

-Don't take the contents out of the folder.
-Put the folder in the mods directory as is.
-EllexiumModManagerInput.zip should be placed in the mods folder just like any other mod (important).

-Ensure that BeamNG.drive is always running before you run the EllexiumModManager.bat file.
-You don't have to be loaded into a map or anything, the game just needs to be running so the application can look through the game's files and properly display default vehicle configurations.
-It does not modify any of the game's files.
-The first launch will be very slow as it copies the files initially, but subsequent runs will be faster since the files will be copied already.

 # Disclaimer

-This is more of an experiment born out of me being tired of waiting forever to switch between playing the game and choosing a new vehicle, and it has a few bugs here and there and a few quirks as well (such as the Unpacked Mods filter not being finished).
+This is more of an experiment born out of me being tired of waiting forever to switch between playing the game and choosing a new vehicle, and it may have a few bugs here and there and a few quirks as well (such as the Unpacked Mods filter not being finished).
 It was made completely with Python/Tkinter and all the source code is provided in the download.
 Technically you could just run the included python files if you wanted to but launching it from a .bat makes it easy for anyone to run.

 There’ll likely be a "Security Warning" from windows when running it for the first time, and Windows Defender or other antivirus software may incorrectly flag it as a virus.
-All the code is provided in human readable form as a .py file and the .bat file isn't much more than a simple text file with to lines of code to start the mod, so if if raises your suspicions feel free to inspect them.
+All the code is provided in human readable form as a .py file and the .bat file isn't much more than a simple text file with to lines of code to start the mod, so if it raises your suspicions feel free to inspect them.
 If for some reason this mod appears available for download somewhere else, avoid downloading from other sites/sources, and only download it from this thread on the BeamNG.drive forums.